Jamianvesh/FoodMeds/README.md

 👉 **Watch the Full User Guide Video here:**
 **[USER GUIDE VIDEO LINK]\** =**(https://drive.google.com/file/d/1L7G8k3ZvgTHYrm_mCSZitHa_kUigOcjN/view?usp=drive_link)**

-**NOTE: This is video was done for R1, so it doesn't have new features like AI chat and diet planner.You can check out these pages in the given images below.**
+**NOTE: This is video was recorded for R1, so it doesn't have new features like AI chat and diet planner.You can check out these pages in the given images below.**

 **1. When you open the web application, it will open the welcome page.**